log-store/log-ship/site/docs/intro.md

 the delivery of each route is tracked independently as well ensuring that a log in a route is delivered only once.

 More information about configuring log-ship can be found in the [documentation section](/config) of this site.

+## A Typical Logging Architecture

+log-ship is just one component in the typical logging architecture.
+Most logging architectures consist of 2 or 3 parts:

+1. **shipper** - Responsible for reading logs from your system or application, optionally parsing and filtering them, and passing them along to either a queue or storage system.
+2. **queue** - An optional component responsible for queuing logs before they're inserted into a log storage system.
+   Parsing and filtering may also occur at this step.
+3. **storage & analytics** - Responsible for providing a user interface into your logs for searching and aggregating.

+log-ship fulfills the requirements of the first component of this architecture.
+It allows you to easily parse, filter, and send your logs from a file to the next component in the architecture: queue or storage & analytics.
+While log-store was built by the same developers as [log-store](https://log-store.com) (could you tell from the name?), it can be used with any queue or storage & analytics system.